 Aeon is the beautiful hand-crafted line from Wusthof.
 Only 1500 blades per style were created.

 We are so excited to have a few of those selected knives availabe at Cooks on Main.
-The 8" Chef knife is the #1 knife for all your kitchen needs and ith the ablity to chop, slice and prep for all your recipes in the exclusive line it is a perfect gift.
+The 8" Cook's knife is the #1 knife for all your kitchen needs and ith the ablity to chop, slice and prep for all your recipes in the exclusive line it is a perfect gift.

 Wusthof Aeon bring form and Function together in perfect harmony.
 The blades are coated with DLC (Diamond-Like Coating) resulting in durability that is unparalleleed as it is beautiftul.
 The esquisite handles are crafted from millennia -old bog oak- each with its own certificate of authenticity.

 Bog oak is a name for partially fossilized wood and is among the rarest woods in the world.
 Although most of this wood, as its name implies, originates from oak trees, partially fossilized yew or pine wood is also considered bog oak.
 The origins of this ancient timber are a mysterious, wonderful thing.
 Thousands of years ago, swamps, fens and bogs were often surrounded by huge, primeval forests full of massive oak trees.
 Due to storms, floods or other natural events, these trees would sometimes fall into these adjacent wetlands.
 This batch in particular comes out of Northern Europe

 - Oak trees are rich in chemical compounds called tannins or tannic acid.
 Tannins are yellowish to brownish in color, astringent, and acidic in nature.
 Tannins are renowned for their powers of preservation.
 In effect, tannins have the ability to mummify organic matter when present in high concentrations.